brightcat1/black_jack_rust/README.md

 Rust environment construction or Docker environment construction is required
 ## How to play
 - You can do this game by doing following command in black_jack_rust directory.
-If you want to run this game through docker, please run
+If you will use docker to run this game, please run
 ```
 docker build -t <container-name you want> .
 ```